logicalclocks/hops-docs/docs/hopsml/experiment.rst

 Reading from HopsFS (HDFS)
 ##########################

 **Step 1**.
 The first step is to ingest data to your experiment.
-The first step is to get the root path to your project in HopsFS.
+First get the root path to your project in HopsFS.
 This is easily done by using the hdfs module as below.

 ::